Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Experimental Setup

 \textbf{Training, validation, and testing:} We split TUAB into fixed training (1,490 EEGs; 258,631 epochs), validation (373 EEGs; 68,493 epochs), and held-out test (466 EEGs; 82,331 epochs) sets.
 Furthermore, we performed all model training on TUAB at the epoch level without any shifts.
 Since both EEG grade and age are recording-level measures, during evaluation, we aggregate epoch-level predictions by averaging the predictions across all epochs in a recording \cite{wagh2021domain,wagh2020eeg}.

-\textbf{In-sample and out-of-sample evaluations:} We evaluated the robustness of EEG encoders in the in-sample setting by comparing performances between the modified and unmodified TUAB test set.
-We evaluated the out-of-sample performance using the external NMT dataset, while restricting the evaluations to data from adults (18+) to avoid any physiological variability unseen during training.
+\textbf{In-sample and out-of-sample testing:} We evaluated the robustness of EEG encoders in the in-sample setting by comparing performances between the modified and unmodified TUAB test set and out-of-sample (i.e., in-the-wild) performance using the external NMT dataset.
+We restricted NMT evaluations to data from adults (18+) to avoid any physiological variability unseen during training.

-\textbf{Evaluation metrics:} We perform all evaluations on the held-out test set.
+\textbf{Evaluation metrics:} We performed all evaluations on the held-out TUAB test set and the external NMT dataset.
 The key metrics utilized to perform the proposed encoder assessments are described in Section \ref{sec:methods}.
-Based on the graph construction outlined in Section \ref{sec:graph}, we interpret the measure of edge heterogeneity obtained using Equation \ref{eqn:quality} as a score of integrity of the latent space under perturbation.
-For each encoder, we compare the representations of raw EEG samples against their shifted versions in the latent space.
-Next, we use predictive uncertainty to analyze per-sample variability of encoders under dataset shifts.
-Specifically, we analyze the median agreement index ($\phi$) and standard deviation in model predictions obtained via MCD as measures of uncertainty.
-Finally, we quantify task performance using the ground truth labels.
-To analyze task performance, we use the area under the receiver operating characteristic curve (AUC) and the mean absolute error (MAE) metrics for EEG grade and brain age tasks, respectively.
+Based on the graph construction outlined in Section \ref{sec:graph}, we interpreted the measure of edge heterogeneity obtained using Equation \ref{eqn:quality} as a score of the integrity of the latent space under perturbation.
+For each encoder, we compared the representations of raw EEG samples against their shifted versions in the latent space.
+Next, we used predictive uncertainty to analyze the per-sample variability of encoders under dataset shifts.
+Specifically, we analyzed the median agreement index ($\phi$) and standard deviation in model predictions obtained via MCD as measures of uncertainty.
+Finally, we quantified task performance using the ground truth labels.
+To analyze task performance, we used the area under the receiver operating characteristic curve (AUC) and the mean absolute error (MAE) metrics for EEG grade and brain age tasks, respectively.
 Note that we performed the analyses of the latent space using embeddings of all the epochs in the test set and analyzed task performance and uncertainty using aggregated EEG-recording level metrics.

 \textbf{Software \& hardware:} The preprocessing, baseline features, and model training were implemented using a combination of the following Python libraries: 1) MNE-python \cite{gramfort2013meg}, 3) PyTorch \cite{paszke2019pytorch}, and 3) NumPy \cite{harris2020array}.
 Delaunay graph construction and analysis were performed using code released by \cite{poklukar2022delaunay}.
 The experiments were performed using 2 Nvidia RTX 3090 GPUs.